 And the cost of a mistake for a corporation like Apple or Mitsubishi will be insignificant, while for a small business it can be almost fatal.

-This only means that you should be careful while choosing people that will work on your site and Melbourne SEO specialists may be a good choice.
+This only means that you should be careful while choosing people that will work on your site.

 These are not all myths.
 For example, many people are still trying to add the URL of a new site to Google (despite the fact that this search engine will find the portal itself with at least one external link).
 There is also a legend about the use of RankBrain in processing all requests from users, etc…